nummacway/gb300/README.md

 ### ROM Lists

 Your custom ROMs are alphabetically indexed into `tsmfk.tax` when the device boots.
-The following files contain the names of the stock ROMs:
+The following files contain the hardcoded names of the stock ROMs:

 | Folder  | File name file | Chinese name file | Pinyin name file |
 | ------- | -------------- | ----------------- | ---------------- |